TizWarp/Particles/README.md

 - `enableInteractions(bool)` enables interaction checking
 - `enableReactions(bool)` enables reaction checking

+Now run cmake and then make again to generate your binary.
+It should be inside the `bin` folder and the binary will have the same name you have the folder in `simulations/`

 #### FPS Target and Spawner
 The spawner will continously spawn particles in the cetner of the simulation until the frames drop lower than the fps target.
 Frames should not go lower than 55 but this simulation is not a light application.